downthecrop/2009scape-mirror/README.md

 1. Create a GitLab account if you haven't done so already.

-2. Click "Fork" in the top right-hand side of our GitLab page.
+2. Follow our Git Basics guide [over on the wiki.](https://gitlab.com/2009scape/2009scape/-/wikis/git-basics)

 **If at anytime you have an issue with GitLab please refer to the [GitLab help center](https://gitlab.com/help).**